lousybear/lousybear/README.md

 >***"I'm an explorer, just like you.\
 Lurking in code vaults, looking for something new."***

-I primarily work as a Back-end Engineer.
+I primarily work as a Full-stack Engineer.
 But On the other side, I love to see things getting connected and interacting with each other seamlessly, How easily we can connect and control things from distance.

 🔭 I’m currently working on AWS backed Serverless projects.